MSc in Digital Scholarship

 The allocation of graduate supervision for this course is the responsibility of the steering committee for the MSc in Digital Scholarship in consultation with faculties in the Humanities Division, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances, a supervisor may be found outside the Humanities Division.

 Each student will be given the opportunity to participate in an optional career mentor system in which they are paired with one of Oxford's renowned digital scholars with whom they can discuss and seek advice on their own careers.

 Elements of Digital Scholarship will be assessed by two essays, one due at the start of Hilary term and the other due at the start of Trinity Term.

 The Subject-Specific Paper will follow the assessment regime determined by the convenor of the individual course selected by the student.
-This will normally be an essay submitted by the start of Trinity term.

 The practicum placement is designed to offer each student the opportunity to join one of Oxford's flagship digital projects deploying innovative digital methods to teaching, research, or collections in the humanities.
 The specific team chosen will typically be the one most closely related to some aspect of your own dissertation project.
 The placement will be assessed by submission of a digital asset and short report due at the end of Trinity term.